tulleuchen/jirastopwatch/README.md

 ## Features:

+### Easy time tracking of Jira issues

+* Switch time tracking between issues with just one click
 * Configure how many time-tracking slots you want available
+* Time can be manually edited (eg. if you forgot to start the timer when starting work)
+* Optionally pause timer when locking your PC

+### Integration with Jira REST API

+* Select issue keys from a list based on one of your favorite JQL filters or type it manually
-* Integration to Jira REST API: Fetch task description when task-key has been entered (requires login)
+* Displays issue description when key has been selected or entered manually
-* Time is reported in Jira time-logging format (eg. 2h 31m) to easily copy/paste into time-logging
+* Post spent time into Jira as a worklog with comment

+### Automatically save program state on exit

 * Jira issue keys are saved on program exit
-* Posting spent time into Jira as a worklog with comment (using Jira REST API)
+* Optionally remember login credentials
-* Save time-tracking state, so your stopwatch continue to "run" even if you need to quit the program (e.g. you need to reboot, but still want to keep on recording time)
+* Optionally save time-tracking state, so your stopwatch continue to "run" even if you need to quit the program (e.g. you need to reboot, but still want to keep on recording time)
-* Automatic re-login, if Jira session has expired
-* Select issue keys from list of available issues - this list is controlled by choosing a JQL filter

 Feature-requests are more than welcome :-)

-## Mac OSX and Linux users

-Jira StopWatch has been compiled and tested to work on Linux Mint 17.0 with the [Xamarin packages](http://www.mono-project.com/download/#download-lin).

-Anyone with a MacOSX available: I would love to know if everything works out of the box.

-## Download
+## Download & installation

 A setup file with the latest release can be [downloaded here](https://github.com/carstengehling/jirastopwatch/releases).